Monotone Equilibrium in Matching Markets with Signaling: Introduction

 \subsection{Related literature}

-Monotone signaling equilibrium is studied only recently.
-Liu and Pei (2020) identify the monotone-supermodularity condition on the sender's utility function to derive the monotonicity of a sender's equilibrium mixed strategy (in the strong set order) in a two-period signaling game between one sender and one receiver.
+In a two-period signaling game between one sender and one receiver, Liu and Pei (2020) identify the monotone-supermodularity condition on the sender's utility function to derive the monotonicity of a sender's equilibrium mixed strategy (in the strong set order).
 They show that when the receiver has more than two actions, the monotone-supermodularity condition is not enough to guarantee that the sender's equilibrium strategy is monotone.
 This is because their model allows the receiver to use mixed strategies.
 When the receiver has more than two reactions, not every pair of distributions over the receiver's reactions can be completely ranked in terms of the first order stochastic dominance.
-As a result, Liu and Pei (2020) provided additional conditions on players' payoff functions to ensure that the sender's equilibrium mixed strategy is monotone.\footnote{ See Section \ref{sec_model} for more discussion.}
+As a result, Liu and Pei (2020) provided additional conditions on players' payoff functions to ensure that the sender's equilibrium mixed strategy is monotone for his reaction choice.

-However, in our model, because a receiver uses only pure strategies, such an issue does not arise and the monotone-supermodularity condition on the sender's utility function alone is sufficient to derive the monotonicity of both players' equilibrium strategies.
+However, in our large matching market, because a receiver's reaction choice is deterministic, such an issue does not arise and the monotone-supermodularity condition on the sender's utility function alone is sufficient to derive the monotonicity of both players' equilibrium strategies.
 Furthermore, we show the equivalence between the Criterion D1 and the stronger monotone beliefs and its implications.
 While the set of types, actions and reactions are all finite in Liu and Pei, they can be finite or continuous in our model.

 Mensch (2020) considers general dynamic incomplete information games with multiple players where types are continuous but actions are finite.
 Without imposing a monotonicity condition on players' payoff functions, he shows that increasing difference/supermodular properties alone can ensure that a player's best reply is increasing in the strong set order \emph{if} all other players' strategies are monotone.
 This is the basis of the existence of a monotone pure-strategy equilibrium in which all players' equilibrium strategies are monotone in the strong set order.\footnote{ It does not however exclude the existence of non-monotone equilibria.}